Are you homeschooling high school, or thinking about it for next year? Homeschooling high school is really not so hard.

 3. the Mastery method

-This post explains each of them, and all of the work that your teen does can earn high school credit.
+All of the work that your teen does can earn high school credit, including:

 We did a lot of different kinds of learning, and all of it counted.